 By communicating early and often with injured workers, employers have the opportunity to provide information on the return-to-work process and be a direct supporter of their employee’s recovery.
 A simple phone call from the employee’s supervisor or direct manager can make an injured worker feel connected to the workplace, valued, respected, and wanted back at work.

-A 2010 study by the Workers Compensation Research Institute found that by calling the injured employee within a week after an accident to talk about their value to the company reduces the chance of lawsuit by 50%.
+A 2010 study by the Workers Compensation Research Institute found that by calling the injured employee within a week after an accident to talk about their value to the company reduces the chance of a lawsuit by 50%.
 Further, A study conducted by Gallup showed that employees who are satisfied with their employer’s response to inquiry or illness return to work 50% faster with 54% lower cost.

 This goes to show that communication is important.
 Injured employees may have questions about the process, express concerns about their job security, or air complaints.
 Some managers are cautious about talking to their injured workers.
 They may be worried about privacy laws around medical issues or unfamiliar with the details of the company’s workers’ compensation program.
-By communicating, even if just to show empathy, employers can foster trust in their injured worker and reduce the chance of litigation.
+By communicating, even if just to show empathy, employers can foster trust in their injured workers and reduce the chance of litigation.

-At the end of the day, communication is just the right thing to do for an employee that is injured and anxious.
+At the end of the day, communication is just the right thing to do for an employee who is injured and anxious.
 We will continue to help Transition2Work participants by communicating important updates or changes to them and their employers.
 If you’d like to learn more about our recent communication enhancements, contact us!
-Email us at firstname.lastname@example.org today.
+Email us at email@example.com today.